kerryguard/mommafinds/_posts/2019-07-12-power-of-the-lovey.md

 In this case there isn't really a case of a happy medium.
 Either your child takes to a stuffy and that's that or they're blasé about it.
 There are a lot of beautiful things about watching a child bond with a stuffy and watching their many adventures.
 Having to ensure it's not lost though is quite the stressful undertaking.
 I don't know what life looks like without a stuffy because both my kids have them.
 I imagine it's less stressful in not having to keep track.
 However, I don't know if that means the kids might need you in order to fall asleep and/or calm down, which isn't necessarily a bad thing, just isn't always the most convenient like if they're at daycare or being babysat or they're twins.

-Either way, you just keep doing you, and find your happy medium on snuggle at a time.
+Either way, you just keep doing you, and find your happy medium one snuggle at a time.